Logo

 Once your application is approved, you’ll be granted a designer level based on your experience (the higher your level is, the more additional benefits you get).

-4. ToptalToptal Website
+4. ToptalToptal website

 • Pros: Access to big-name clients, exceptional courses, and an opportunity to brush shoulders with world-class talent